chenqf/beifen/articles/00.如何渲染几万条数据并不卡住界面(2)/README.md

 scrollEvent() {
   //...省略
   if(this.start >= 1){
-    this.startOffset = this.cache.positions[this.start - 1].bottom
+    this.startOffset = this.positions[this.start - 1].bottom
   }else{
     this.startOffset = 0;
   }